stzn/AnimalGallery/README.md

 iOS14 WidgetKit sample

 If you want to run this,
-please get your own api key from https://thecatapi.com/ and set it to the variable in `SharedVariables`.
+please get your own api key from https://thecatapi.com/ and set it to the variable in `Shared/SharedVariables`.

 ```
 let catAPIKey = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"